dlt-science/science-notes/blogs/MEV/mev.md

 Carlsten et al. demonstrated that when transaction fees surpass block rewards, miners may stray from honest mining practices.
 They could create forks with high-fee blocks to entice other miners to contribute to their fork.
 MEV can be seen as an expanded form of transaction fees directed to the miner, and a significant MEV can amplify this issue.
 Today, lucrative MEV extraction often outweighs block rewards (flashbots).

 Daian et al. detailed an additional attack method that leverages MEV, referred to as Time-bandit attacks.
-Essentially, this approach enhances reorganization or 51% attacks by supplementing them with financial support derived from MEV.
+Essentially, this approach enhances reorganisation or 51% attacks by supplementing them with financial support derived from MEV.

-### A Catalyst for Centralization
+### A Catalyst for Centralisation

-Vitalik asserted that MEV could foster centralization given the notable economies of scale associated with uncovering complex MEV extraction opportunities.
-A future dominated by centralization and monopoly is undesirable as it undermines the principles of transparency and decentralization.
+Vitalik asserted that MEV could foster centralisation given the notable economies of scale associated with uncovering complex MEV extraction opportunities.
+A future dominated by centralisation and monopoly is undesirable as it undermines the principles of transparency and decentralisation.
 There's also a concern that MEV could promote "vertical integration" (Hasu et al.) where miners and traders combine to establish exclusive systems.
-This development could potentially jeopardize the transparency and permissionless nature of the blockchain.
+This development could potentially jeopardise the transparency and permissionless nature of the blockchain.

 ## Solutions and Future Directions